Salem witch trials: Religious context

-Prior to the constitutional turmoil of the 1680s, the Massachusetts government had been dominated by conservative Puritan secular leaders.
+Prior to the constitutional turmoil of the 1680s, the Massachusetts government had been dominated by conservative Puritan leaders.
 While Puritans and the Church of England both shared a common influence in Calvinism, Puritans had opposed many of the traditions of the Church of England, including use of the Book of Common Prayer, the use of clergy vestments during services, the use of the sign of the cross at baptism, and kneeling to receive communion, all of which they believed constituted popery.
 King Charles I was hostile to this viewpoint, and Anglican church officials tried to repress these dissenting views during the 1620s and 1630s.
 Some Puritans and other religious minorities had sought refuge in the Netherlands but ultimately many made a major migration to colonial North America to establish their own society.

 These immigrants, who were mostly constituted of families, established several of the earliest colonies in New England, of which the Massachusetts Bay Colony was the largest and most economically important.
 They intended to build a society based on their religious beliefs.
 Colonial leaders were elected by the freemen of the colony, those individuals who had had their religious experiences formally examined and had been admitted to one of the colony's Puritan congregations.
 The colonial leadership were prominent members of their congregations and regularly consulted with the local ministers on issues facing the colony.

 In the early 1640s, England erupted in civil war.
 The Puritan-dominated Parliamentarians emerged victorious, and the Crown was supplanted by the Protectorate of Oliver Cromwell in 1653.
 Its failure led to restoration of the old order under Charles II.
-Emigration to New England slowed significantly in these years.
+Immigration of Puritans to New England slowed significantly in these years.
 In Massachusetts, a successful merchant class began to develop that was less religiously motivated than the colony's early settlers.